-EU CORPORATE SUSTAINABILITY REPORTING DIRECTIVE (CSRD) AND THE FILTAXONOMY
+EU CORPORATE SUSTAINABILITY REPORTING DIRECTIVE (CSRD) And the EU Taxonomy

 The Corporate Sustainability Reporting Directive (2022/2464/EU), known as the CSRD, came into force on 15 January 2023.
-As TCM Group is a listed company with an average of fewer than 500 fulltime employees, the company does not fall within the scope of the currently applicable CSRD until the financial year 2025.
+As TCM Group is a listed company with an average of fewer than 500 full-time employees, the company does not fall within the scope of the currently applicable CSRD until the financial year 2025.